Quick start

 When should I use the Mass Calculator?

 Use it when your task matches one of these common needs: Find mass when density and volume are known.
 Check science homework that rearranges density formulas.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Mass Calculator doing with my inputs?

 In plain language: The calculator uses mass = density x volume.
-Density and volume must be in matching units for the result label to make sense.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+If density is in g/cm3 and volume is in cm3, the result is grams.
+If density is in kg/m3 and volume is in m3, the result is kilograms.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

-This is a formula helper, not a scale.
+This is a density-and-volume formula helper, not a scale, chemistry molar-mass tool, monoisotopic-mass tool, body-mass calculator, or weight-to-mass converter.
 Material density, temperature, moisture, and measurement precision can change real mass.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools